ignatandrei/WebAPI2CLI/docs/Demo.md

 ( ensure the cli.txt is near to TestWebAPISite.exe)

-## If you have another operating system than Win10-x64 and I want a demo
+## If you have another operating system than Win10-x64 and want a demo

 It is easy to make a demo for you.
 Modify the .csproj and the yml file in azure.
 Or make an issue at https://github.com/ignatandrei/webAPI2CLI/issues and I will do it for you.